 Numbers 19 is the chapter in which God gave Moses instructions for the red heifer ritual.
 There were many details that set this sacrifice apart from all others done by God’s people during Old Testament times.
 First of all, this was the only female sacrifice, and it was the only one that specified the animal’s color: red.
 The animal had to be without spot or blemish like other sacrifices to God.
 But, unlike those other sacrifices, this one was not to be done inside the temple.
 Instead, the red heifer was killed outside the camp.
 The entire body was burned over cedar wood, even with the blood and dung, along with hyssop and a scarlet-colored cord.

 When the ashes cooled, they were scooped into a container to be held for future use.
 Even just a tiny bit of the ashes mixed with a pure moving water source (like a stream or a river) would be enough to cleanse thousands of people.
 This water purification ritual was used for anyone who came into contact with death.
 A person who touched a dead body, was in a tent when someone died, or even passed through a burial area was required to be sprinkled on the third and seventh day.
 If the person was never sprinkled, he/she would remain unclean and would, by necessity, be cut off from God’s people.
-Nobody wanted to run the risk of an unclean person defiling the temple so that the Spirit of God would refuse to return.
+Nobody wanted to run the risk of an unclean person defiling the temple.
+That could cause the Spirit of God to refuse to return.

 The Color and Gender